 Farmers and workers harvest fresh fruit bunches throughout the year and bring their fruit to an extractor where the palm fruit is processed into crude palm oil.
 The palm kernel is processed into palm kernel oil.
 Palm oil and palm kernel oil are further processed into ingredients for the personal care market.

-Because crude oil is used as an essential building block for , you will not see palm oil listed as an ingredient on your product label.
+Because crude oil is used as an essential building block for ingredients found in your products, you will not see palm oil listed as an ingredient on your product label.

 Impact of Palm Oil